What are 3D-Printed Homes?

 Are 3D-Printed Homes the Homes of the Future?

-You may have seen 3D printers in local libraries, STEM academies, or perhaps even your workplace, and wonder how this machine could be involved in home construction.
+3D printing, also called Additive Manufacturing (AM), is the construction of a three-dimensional object based on a digital file.
+3D printers take a digital file with a blueprint and layer materials to create the object.
+You may have seen 3D printers in local libraries, STEM academies, or perhaps even your workplace and wondered how this machine could be used in home construction.
 There is a major difference between typical 3D printers and 3D printers that manufacture homes: size.

-Can a Printer Really Build my House?
+Can a Printer Build My House?

 Benefits of 3D-Printed Homes